Feic2/arm_ws/README.md

 # arm_ws — Panda MoveIt (ROS 2) Workspace

 This repository contains a minimal ROS 2 workspace for the Franka Emika **Panda** robot using **MoveIt 2**.
-It provides the robot description and a ready-to-run planning setup in RViz (with fake controllers).
+It provides the robot description and a ready-to-run planning setup in RViz.

 > Note: This is a *motion planning* demo (no physics simulator by default).
 You can add Gazebo/Ignition later if you need dynamics.